maxhbr/LDBcollector/md/FTL.md

                                 "name": "Distribute the generated binaries from modified source code" }
                         ],
                         "_str": "Description: The related documents should be treated in the same way as the software.
 It is recommended to include the URL to the FreeType web page [http://www.freetype.org] in the related documentation.
 It is recommended to include the following text in the acknowledgements.\" Portions of this software are copyright <year> The FreeType Project (www.freetype.org).
 Replace <year> with the year in effect for the actual version.\nActions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  RESTRICTION: An unrestricted, royalty-free, worldwide supplyable copyright license is granted in accordance with this license.
-(Sublicensing means that a person who has been granted this license re-grants the license granted to a third party.)\n\n  OBLIGATION: Acknowledgements\n\n\n\n", "conditions": {
+(Sublicensing means that a person who has been granted this license re-grants the license granted to a third party.)\n  OBLIGATION: Acknowledgements\n\n\n", "conditions": {
                             "AND": [
                                 {